mvemjsun/Xcode83/README.md

 # Sample XCode project demonstrating new UITesting features in XCode 8.3/9

 The sample app is a very simple app that demonstrates some of the interesting new features of the XCode 8.3 (and onwards) UI testing API.
-The app screen loads 1 lable whose text changes asynchronously to simulate a delay.
+The app screen loads a lable whose text changes asynchronously to simulate a delay.
 There are 2 text fields , one to enter a 3 letter country code and another that displays its name from the API.
 There is a text view to display informational message and finally a button.
 The API http://services.groupkt.com/country/get/iso3code is used to retrieve country code info.

 ## Siri Service and Activities